Carnagion/dissertation/proposal/proposal.typ

 = Objectives

 The primary aim of this project is to investigate the integrated runway sequencing and de-icing problem by developing three algorithms that explore four different approaches to the order of aircraft de-icing.
-This will provide deeper insights into the problem's fundamental characteristics and the interactions between runway sequencing and de-icing, as well as the potential benefits of integrating their solutions.
+The investigation and implementation of these algorithms will provide deeper insights into the problem's fundamental characteristics and the interactions between runway sequencing and de-icing, as well as the potential benefits of integrating their solutions.

-Its key objectives are as follows:
+The project's key objectives are as follows:

 1. *Investigate prior approaches to runway sequencing*.
 The mathematical models and formulations proposed in prior research may not be directly applicable to this project, as they focus on only runway sequencing or only de-icing.
 Thus, there will be a need to understand and then adapt or extend these models so they are suitable for the integrated problem.